tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 ## Scoring object

-The `class_score` is a parent class.
+The `class_score` is the parent class of all subclasses related to the scoring method.
 There are a few properties to this object:

 ::: {.cell layout-align="center"}